 |Remaining Term||24 years and 4 months|

-Quick Tip 1: It is highly recommended to first pay off any high interest debt incurred (such as credit cards or loans from dangerous sharks) before delving into the idea of supplementing a mortgage with additional payments.
+Quick Tip 1: In most cases, it is more financially feasible to first pay off any high interest debt incurred (such as credit cards) before delving into the idea of supplementing a mortgage with extra payments.

 Another way of paying off the mortgage earlier is to set up biweekly payments.
 They take advantage of the fact that there are 52 weeks in the year and 12 months.
 Paying half the regular mortgage payment every other week results in 26 half-payments, or the equivalent of 13 full monthly payments at year's end.
 Generally, many will offer the service for free, but some banks will try to charge extra for setting them up.
 It is possible to negotiate a deal.
 Just be prepared to budget for these extra payments.
 However, any extra payments made only to the principal instead of into biweekly mortgage plans earn more interest for the lender in the end.
 Some lenders are sneaky and package biweekly mortgage plans with the extra two payments applied to principal at the end of the year, and not when the payments are immediately received!
 Don't fall for this!

 Quick Tip 2: Try to refinance a mortgage to a lower rate of interest if possible.
 Just make sure to factor in closing costs to see if it is worthwhile.
 Remember, lower interest (or even no interest) is always better.